BodbDearg/PsyDoom/README.md

 # PsyDoom
 *(Note: formerly known as 'StationDoom')*

-This project is a reverse engineering attempt to backport PlayStation Doom to PC.
-The code is derived directly from the original machine code (see commit history for a timeline of its transformation) and currently runs in a semi-native, semi-emulated environment.
-The [Avocado](https://github.com/JaCzekanski/Avocado) PlayStation emulator is used to handle the specifics of the PSX hardware and emulate a couple of small functions that don't work correctly yet in C++.
-Eventually the goal is reach 100% native status for all game code, remove all dependencies on the BIOS and original game .EXE, and use the emulator only to replicate the specific behavior of some hardware elements such as the spu and gpu.
+This project backports PlayStation Doom to PC using reverse engineering.
+The code is derived directly from the original PlayStation machine code (see commit history for a timeline of its transformation) and now runs natively on modern systems, having been gradually converted from emulated MIPS instructions to structured C++ code over time.
+The [Avocado](https://github.com/JaCzekanski/Avocado) PlayStation emulator is used to handle the specifics of some PSX hardware and replicate the GPU & SPU of the PlayStation, helping the game feel authentic as possible.
+As of right now the game runs 100% natively on PC but still requires the original .EXE file for some global variable values; this limitation will be removed soon.

 A sister project, [PSXDOOM-RE](https://github.com/Erick194/PSXDOOM-RE), by [Erick Vásquez García (Erick194)](https://github.com/Erick194) also completely recreates the Doom source code for the actual PlayStation hardware and 'PsyQ' SDK.
-The reverse engineering work in that project is used to accelerate the incremental transition to native C++ for this project, and also interpretation of the code.
-Going forward, both projects will likely share improvements and refinements and collaborate even more.
+The reverse engineering work for that project was used to help accelerate the transition to native C++ code for this project and to cross verify the reverse engineering work in both projects.

 Will add more details here later and eventually 'official' binary builds once it is stable enough for general release.
 If you want to try/experiment with this for now, you will need to build from source or use one of the occasional binaries that I will put up - see details below.